samhollingsworth/samhollingsworth.github.io/index.md

 # Skills

 ### Proficient
-Swift, iOS, Git, GraphQL
+Swift, iOS, Xcode, Git, GraphQL

 ### Comfortable
-SwiftUI, C/C++, SQL, NoSQL, HTML, CSS
+SwiftUI, C/C++, Unix

 ### Some Exposure
-Python, Java, JavaScript, Amazon Web Services (AWS)
+SQL, NoSQL, HTML, CSS

 # Experience

 ### Wayfair
+**iOS Software Engineer L2, August 2020 – Present**
+- Acts as iOS representative for mobile messaging platform team, responds to requests from other teams to change code and prioritizes work with team goals
+- Monitors and investigates alerts when errors are triggered.
+Ensures necessary fixes are completed by next weekly release
+- Presents work of team at monthly Service Engineering App All Hands meeting and presents at App Lunch & Learn to share knowledge

-**iOS Software Engineer, July 2019 – Present**
+**iOS Software Engineer L1, July 2019 – August 2020**
-Worked on mobile messaging platform to connect customers with customer service agents
+- Worked on mobile messaging platform to connect customers with customer service agents.
+Developed using VIPER architecture and GraphQL for web requests
+- Code reviewed teammate’s pull requests to ensure code adheres to company style guidelines and best practices

 ### CareTrails
 **Full Stack Engineer Intern, May 2018 – June 2019**